ButterCMS/buttercms-ios/README.md

 ![Screenshot](screenshot/collections.PNG)
 ![Screenshot](screenshot/pages.PNG)

-The app is connected to a sample ButterCMS instance.
-It demonstrates usage of the following main object available in ButterCMS:
+The app is connected to a sample ButterCMS account that includes all of the content necessary for it to function (as such, please don't change the token--this content will not exist in a newly created account!)
+This app demonstrates usage of the following main content types available in ButterCMS:

 * Pages
 * Blog posts